10 Critical Questions for Change Leaders

 8. Is it your vision or our vision?

 Leaders understand the power of vision to imbue people with a sense of purpose, direction and energy.
 A compelling vision of the future pulls people out of the seductive hold of the past and inspires them to set and reach ambitious corporate goals.
 Of even greater importance is the sense of meaning that people derive from their jobs when they can tie their contributions to the fulfillment of a clear, compelling vision.
 Leaders must therefore be able to paint the big picture.
 But if the vision belongs only to top management, it will never be an effective force for transformation.
 The power of a vision comes truly into play only when the employees themselves have had some part in its creation.
 So the crucial question becomes, "Whose vision is it?"
 Leaders must create a master narrative that coherently articulates the company's identity and ideals and is embraced by every member of the company.
 If you want employees to feel the same kind of connection to their work that the executives felt at the retreat, then you have to get them involved.
+Up your leadership skills even further and take our course on Preparing for Leadership: What it Takes to Take the Lead.

 9. Are you emotionally literate?